yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - What are the different types of monitors?
 - What are the different types of printers?
+- What is the function of input devices?
+Give some examples.
+- What is the function of output devices?
+Give some examples.
+- What are the different types of input and output devices?
+- Differentiate between a pointing device and a touchscreen.
+- Write note on input devices and output devices and examples of four devices with usage of each type?

 **Central Processing Unit (CPU):**

 - What is the CPU and what does it do?

+- single core vs multi-core CPU

 **Answer:**